Woman in the Mosque:

 Her Role, Position and Rulings with Special Consideration to Muslim-Minority Countries*

-by: Dr. Jasser Auda**
+By: Prof. Jasser Auda**

 Due to the relevant complex muslim historical traditions, the established wrong customs in the hearts of many muslim communities which contradict the Islamic principles and the objectives of their rulings and significant role in achieving the projected Islamic renaissance, I believe that there are two significant topics regarding the renewal movement in the contemporary Islamic thoughts and jurisprudence.
 These two topics are the role of woman in Islam and the relationship between Islam and politics.
 It is obvious that the significance of these two topics becomes higher for the countries of muslim minorities, in which inviting people to Islam should be a priority.
 Prevailing misconceptions about Islam especially regarding these two topics across those countries (of muslim minorities) have bad effects on the thoughts and deeds of muslims living there.

 Thus, I am pleased that this session under the supervision of European Council for Fatwa and Research (ECFR) is dedicated to focus on Woman’s Legal Rulings.
 It is also my pleasure to receive your invitation to discuss my research focusing on “Legal Rulings of Woman in the Mosque”.